 You may appeal against the outcome of a formal review for upgrading to the degree of PhD, or the outcome of the second attempt to upgrade, only on one or more of the following grounds:

 The PGR annual reviews and upgrade processes are specific to your department.
 You should make sure you are fully informed of the guidance and processes used by your department.
-The department-specific appendices for your PGR student handbook can be found here.
+The department-specific appendices for your PGR student handbook can be found on the Student Intraent.
 Your lead supervisor is responsible for explaining the procedure to you if there are multiple departments involved.

 If you have a disability, specific learning difficulty, or impairment and wish to ask for reasonable adjustments to be made to the conduct of the upgrade, you are asked to discuss these with your supervisor ahead of the meeting so that appropriate arrangements can be made.